Follow this advice for quiting your addiction to unhealthy foods

 you're about to succumb to junk food, take a walk outside or pop in a dance DVD.

-Getting some exercise will not only keep your mind off those unhealthy snacks,
+Getting some exercise will not only keep your mind off your cravings,

 Don't buy junk food in the first place.